maxwell-gisborne/listdict/readme.md

 # listdict

-Pure python utility functions for working with lists of dictionaries.
+Pure Python utility functions for working with lists of dictionaries.

-I have found that, in python, lists of dictionaries are very powerfull and flexible datastructures when handeling moderate amounts of data, given a handfull of functions to deial with them properly.
+I have found that, in Python, lists of dictionaries are very powerful and flexible datastructures when handling moderate amounts of data, given a handful of functions to deal with them properly.

-If the data is too large, or performance is very important, then storing data in python objects and manipulating them with pure python code is a bad idea, but for moderate amounts of data, I have found that performance has not been an issue.
+If the data is too large, or performance is very important, then storing data in Python objects and manipulating them with pure Python code is a bad idea, but for moderate amounts of data, I have found that performance has not been an issue.